Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Numerical results for the quantum strings

 which matches well with the finite size numerical results in Fig. \ref{fig4}.

-The possible number of plateaux increase while increasing the system size.
+The possible number of plateaux increases while increasing the system size.
 Meanwhile, their widths shrink.
-As demonstrated in finite-size scaling (Fig. \ref{fig4}(b)) of the plateau corresponding to the clock phase, the DW density $\rho_\mathrm{DW}$ should follow the continuous function as Eq. \ref{rdm} in the thermodynamic limit.
-In the meantime, the continuous changes of $\rho_\mathrm{DW}$ from $0$ to $1$ and position of peaks $\mathbf{q}$ from $(\pm 2\pi,0)$ to $(\pm\pi,0)$, show a clear mark of continuous phase transition.
+As demonstrated in finite-size scaling (Fig. \ref{fig4}(b)) of the plateau corresponding to the clock phase, the width of each plateaux scales to zero the string density $\rho_\mathrm{QS}$ should follow the continuous function~(\ref{rdm}) in the thermodynamic limit.
+In the meantime, the continuous changes of $\rho_\mathrm{QS}$ from $0$ to $1$ and position of peaks $\mathbf{q}$ from $(\pm 2\pi,0)$ to $(\pm\pi,0)$, show a clear mark of continuous phase transition.
 Besides the clock phase, the state with $\mathbf{q}=(\pm\pi, q_y)$ at $J_x>J$ is also special.
 The spins form a spin-density wave in $x$-direction on each horizontal chain, but the inter-chain interactions are so weak that all chains are decoupled in $y$ direction.
-Thus, the maximum of structural factor locate at $q_x=\pm\pi$ and arbitrary $q_y$ which marks absence of order in $y$-direction (inset (vi) of Fig.~\ref{fig4}).
+Thus, the maximum of structure factor locate at $q_x=\pm\pi$ and arbitrary $q_y$ which marks absence of order in $y$-direction (inset (vi) of Fig.~\ref{fig4}).

 At last, we also take different $h$ values and calculate phase diagram in the $h$--$J_x/J$ plane (Fig. \ref{fig4}c).
 The region of the incommensurate phase takes the shape of a sector centered at $h=0, J_x=1$ point, and expands broader as $h$ increases.
 For relatively small $h$, the critical lines are linear and agrees with the theoretical value.
 For larger $h$, the critical line gradually deviates, since higher-order perturbation is not negligible.